 The project was funded by UN Women’s Regional Center of Excellence (RCoE), an UN organization dedicated to gender equality and the empowerment of women.

 Execution and Impact

-The Wi-Net platform was deployed in Mehabhoob Nagar District in Andra Pradesh with the active involvement of the local Zila Parishad (Block Development Office) in Oct, 2012.
+The Wi-Net platform was deployed in Mehabhoob Nagar District in Andra Pradesh with the active involvement of the local Zila Parishad (Block Development Office) in Oct 2012.
 The platform provided deep insights into the needs of the women representatives and how they interacted with the platform to both communicate this need and to learn from peers.
-The learnings from this project were to play a crucial role in the design and development of future mobile-based services that addressed the needs of a gender responsive governance in other south-east asian countries that the UN Women focussed on.
+The learnings from this project were to play a crucial role in the design and development of future mobile-based services that addressed the needs of gender-responsive governance in other south-east Asian countries that the UN Women focussed on.
 During the 4 months when the platform was tested, there were over 1500+ exchanges of information and queries among the selected 30 women elected representatives and other stakeholders within the project.

 The Win-Net platform enables the women elected representatives to: